alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Of course words in a sentence are not independent:
 'house' is much more likely to follow 'the' than 'far'.
-The actual number of bits per sentence is much lower.
+The actual number of bits per sentence is thus much lower than represented.
 But this gross approximation is enough to show that that increasing vocabulary size yields large advances in communication, up to a point.
 After around 1000 words gains are incrementally smaller.

+In fact, information content would grow even more slowly with vocabulary size, when considering redundancy in sentences.
+Particles and other function words are highly redundant.

 ## A Timeline Proposal